chocopndn/EpicX/README.md

 # EpicX Game Store

-Welcome to EpicX Game Store, a collaborative project for the Empowerment Technology finals.
+Welcome to [EpicX Game Store](https://chocopndn.github.io/EpicX/), a collaborative project for the Empowerment Technology finals.

 ## Project Overview

 EpicX Game Store is a web-based game store focusing on Nintendo Switch, Xbox, and PlayStation platforms.
-This project is part of the Empowerment Technology course under the guidance of Mr. B-Jay N. Dayaca.
+This project is part of the Empowerment Technology course under the guidance of Mr. [B-Jay N. Dayaca](https://www.facebook.com/bjayndayaca.0424)

 ## Features